 Nothing is ever at rest.
 This orchard appears permanent.
 Rooted.
 But is is not.
 This hill that we snuggle back into creeps outward every year by two whole centimetres.
 Did you see it move?
 Last winter ice loosens and then lifts particles of dirt.
 Debris.
 And when the ice leaves and the earth settles these simply roll down the hill a bit more.
 I’ve thought that it would be a worthwhile pursuit to sit and do nothing else but to watch this over the course of the winter some year.
 Noticing something to which no one else pays attention.

-- Micro – the restricted space of a few plants or rows and the canopy of management needed to appreciate – love? – these few plants, knowing what they are like as a family, and what this can mean to, say, a cask of wine make from their berries.
+- Micro – the restricted space of a few plants or rows and the canopy of management needed to appreciate, even to love these few plants, and coming to know what they are like as a family, and what this can mean to, say, a cask of wine make from their berries.